john-jaihyek-choi/ff-memory-match/README.md

 - Users choose to proceed and restart as each stages are completed.
 - Users can view live statistics of each rounds.

+# Upcoming Features

+- Gameover after a certain number of attempts have been reached.
+- Additional animation and user interactive component on each modal.
+- Proper audio on hover, click, and on the background.

 ## Preview

 ![mm-preview-min](https://user-images.githubusercontent.com/57784907/78731438-95467f00-78f4-11ea-8191-fa5a1e1c7b8b.gif)